zekinah/zone-pandemic-covid19/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides shortcode that displays the live recorded data of the covid19 in the whole world.
+This plugin provides shortcode and widgets that can displays the latest data of the covid19 in the whole world.

 ## Description

-This plugin provides data of how many patient(s) are active, confirmed, dead or recovered, in a world, and the continent or country assigned.
+This plugin provides latest data of how many patient(s) are active, confirmed, dead or recovered, in a world, and the continent or country assigned.

 ## Features